phoenixtri/Auuki/README.md

 - You can find the web app at [auuki.com](https://auuki.com)
 - There is also a special development version which has the latest features available for preview: [dev.auuki.com](https://dev.auuki.com)
 - [How to create a Profile and Connect Intervals.icu](https://forum.intervals.icu/t/auuki-com-intervals-icu-integration/87105)

+## Sponsers 💖
+So, if you’re loving what Auuki’s bringing to the table, consider supporting the project on [GitHub Sponsors](https://github.com/sponsors/dvmarinoff)?
+Think of it as buying me a coffee or, heck, a whole power meter to keep this thing cranking.
+Hit that sponsor button and let’s keep the good times rolling!

 ## Supported Browsers and Platforms